 17th January 1942 P H Thornily, 2nd Lieutenant

-The Bath Chronicle 17th January 1942, reported on the death in action of 2nd.
+The Bath Chronicle 17th January 1942, reported on the death, in action, of 2nd.
 Lt.
-P H Thornily, R.T.R. of Devizes.
+P H Thornily, Royal Tank Regiment of Devizes.
 “He played as a full back in Mr. Tommy Davis’ Extras, and afterwards with Bath ‘A,’ but became a forward and assisted Bath, also making at least one appearance for Somerset.”

 16th February 1942 George “Joe” Nudds, Chief Engine Room Artificer.

 The Bath Chronicle 16th February 1942 reported that:- Chief E.R.A.
 George ‘Joe’ Nudds, R.N., was missing in action, presumed killed.
 He had been in the Navy for fifteen years.
 It was presumed that he had gone down with H.M.S.
 Culver.
 He had been a brilliant and resourceful 1st XV player and a most popular clubman.

 22nd January 1943 Ronald A Gerrard, Major DSO,7 Field Squadron, Royal Engineers.

 Bath, Somerset, Barbarians and England.
 Born 26 January 1912 Hong Kong, Killed in Action 22nd January 1943 in Libya.